Offer on the site - how to create and display it?

 - failure to explain exactly what is meant by exercising an option

-- unsightly presentation of the offer
+- an unsightly presentation of the offer

 1. Find problems and provide a recipe for solving them